-Shares may have the right to normal dividends, preferential dividends (that is, the right to be paid a dividend before other share classes), a dividend only in certain circumstances or no dividends at all.
+Shares may have the right to normal dividends, preferential dividends (that is, the right to be paid a dividend before other share classes or at a certain fixed level), a dividend only in certain circumstances or no dividends at all.

 Entitlement to capital on winding up

 If the company is dissolved, any assets left after the company’s debts are paid can be distributed to shareholders.
 However, different share classes may have different rights to capital distribution – with some shares ranking first and others only paid if sufficient assets remain after others have received their full distribution of capital.

 Usually, this is as simple as shares either carrying voting rights or not.
 However, weighted or tiered voting rights are also possible – so, for example, shares may carry extra voting rights in certain circumstances or on certain important matters affecting the company.